LiquidEOS/eos-producer-heartbeat-plugin/README.md

   ```
 4. Build and install nodeos as usual.
 You could even just `cd <eosio-source-dir>/build` and then `sudo make install`

 # Setup permissions
-Use a dedicated key for this action.
+Use a dedicated key for this action. this is not mandatory on testnet, you can use your active key instead and set ```heartbeat-permission = active```

 ```
 cleos create key # HEARTBEAT_PRIVATE_KEY and HEARTBEAT_PUB_KEY